aryaprasad08/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your devices might look like here.**\*\*

+Other designs we considered:
 <img width="341" height="148" alt="image" src="https://github.com/user-attachments/assets/323129dc-fd66-407b-a305-3cfef0175f00" />
 <img width="202" height="250" alt="image" src="https://github.com/user-attachments/assets/f7170c0f-37ec-4fb1-9be3-86b6a11593ec" />

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+* We need to make sure the light is not too distracting since the room will be located in a study space, e.g., a library
+*

 ## Part F. Record